ECTS

 Presentation

-The PCSI is the portal of choice for students with a passion for physics, chemistry or engineering sciences (mechanics and/or electronics).
-The first year in PCSI provides a common grounding in methodology, mathematical methods and broad scientific knowledge, and prepares students for disciplinary studies in the second year in one of the following bachelor's degrees:
+The PCSI portal is the portal of choice for students passionate about physics, chemistry, or engineering sciences (mechanical and/or electronic).
+The first year of PCSI provides a core curriculum covering the fundamentals of methodology, mathematical methods, and broad scientific knowledge, preparing students for specialized studies in the second year in one of the following bachelor's degree programs:

-Three menus are offered in the first semester in the PCSI portal: chemistry menu, physics-chemistry menu and physics/mechanics/electronics menu.
-This means that students can choose from a wide range of courses, depending on their interests.
-In the chemistry menu, for example, it will be possible to take courses at the chemistry-biology or chemistry-materials interfaces.
-Alternatively, the physics/chemistry and physics/mechanics/electronics menus include more mathematics and physics courses, as well as introductory courses in mechanics, electronics and programming.
+Three menus are available in the first semester on the PCSI portal: chemistry, physics-chemistry, and physics/mechanics/electronics.
+This allows students to find courses that match their interests.
+In the chemistry menu, students can take courses at the chemistry-biology or chemistry-materials interfaces.
+Alternatively, the physics-chemistry and physics/mechanics/electronics menus include more mathematics and physics courses, as well as introductions to mechanics, electronics, and programming.
 For all menus, practical work is part of the first-year program.

 Program